DJCordhose/ecmascript-2015-iojs/workshop/README.md

 ## Step 3: There is more

-Just show more features based on peoples interest or give a complete overview.
+Just show more features based on peoples interest or give a broader overview.

 # Schedule